DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "**I DO AND I WAS**!"
 Diane burst out of somewhere to her left, ensnaring Twilight in a surprise hug and giving Twilight another scare.
 "See?
 Now I made my cool entry.
 So the party can really start now!"

- "Diane, I just headbutted you by mistake."
+ "Diane, I just headbutted you."
 Twilight giggled despite herself, unable to reciprocate the hug because it had trapped her arms.
 Was her mom adding alcohol to the punch?

  "That just means I made the surprise too good!"
 She let go.
 "I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
 But I can't be like that because it totally was my fault even if you have a really thick skull.
 And it's your birthday too!
 So I am *twice* as not mad."

  "I'll make up to you."
 Twilight turned back to Diane and noticed, for the first time, that she had dressed lightly for the occasion with a tasseled, deep red kerchief over her tail and flanks like a skirt, the barely visible black designs on it vaguely similar to rose branches.
-She also wore a light yellow bandanna she especially liked despite it not fitting with her own colors, with a flowerlike sun on it, which her mane poofed over as if about to break it like a deluge.
+She also wore a light yellow bandanna she especially liked -despite it not fitting with her own colors- with a flowerlike sun on it, which her mane poofed over as if about to break it like a deluge.
 "Well I feel underdressed now."

  "Don't talk nonsense.
 You look great on that."

 Twilight looked at herself.
-It was the same jacket, edging the dangerous -and acceptable only to teachers- line between homely and ugly, that she had worn every other day for the last year.
+It "as the same comfortable jacket, edging the dangerous -and acceptable only to teachers- line between homely and ugly, that she had worn every other day for the last year.

- "Dear sun I am a thirty years old teacher."
+ "Dear sun I am a thirty years old single teacher."
 She realized with a measure of horror.
 "And I dress like a forty years old."

 Her mother laughed on the other side of the room, shamelessly and loudly as she ever did, "She thinks that's old..."

+ "It's very you!"
+Said Diane happily.

+ "I'll take that as an insult."

+ "Then we're even for the headbutt.
+Hi missus Velvet!"

+Twilight turned to her mother feeling a small pit in her stomach as she realized something else: Her birthday party -which she'd forgotten herself- was mostly occupied with family, with only two people who weren't, one of which she didn't actually know.
+And her one other friend was nowhere to be seen- she had to assume she simply hadn't had the time.

+Part of her expected someone to gift her a cat.
+That cat would have kittens, and then she'd be a cat lady.

+ "Hey, psst," Diane grabbed her suddenly with a hoof across her withers, making Velvet close her mouth confusedly, "I almost forgot."

+ "About what?"

+ Diane slid a small clay saucer to her, the kind whe